sacdallago/embed.predictprotein.org/README.md

 Please be advised that while the front-end will run locally, per-default all API calls will still be directed to external services, this includes [UniprotKB](https://www.uniprot.org/help/api), [AlphafoldDB](https://alphafold.ebi.ac.uk/), [FoldSeek](https://search.foldseek.com/search) and the [bioembeddings API](https://github.com/sacdallago/bio_embeddingsfolds).
 If you want to disable that behavior, feel free to adjust the request hooks in the `src/hooks` directory.

 If you want to deploy your own version of the backend, feel free to check out the [bio_embeddings](https://github.com/sacdallago/bio_embeddings) repository for detailled instructions or [chat us up](https://chat.bioembeddings.com/home).
-If you work on or use LambdaPP, please acknowledge [Rostlab's Core Values](https://rostlab.org/core_values) and our [Code of Conduct](./CODE_OF_CONDUCT.md) in word and spirit.
+When you work on or use LambdaPP, please acknowledge [Rostlab's Core Values](https://rostlab.org/core_values) and our [Code of Conduct](./CODE_OF_CONDUCT.md) in word and spirit.

 ## External Services